sanscript-tech/orphan_support-php/README.md

     <img src="https://avatars3.githubusercontent.com/t/4187434?s=280&v=4" alt="Logo">
   </a>

-Autumn of Open Source, 2020, is an Open Source Program organized by [**Sanscript India**](https://sanscript.tech) to spread awareness and promote the culture of Open Source Projects development among beginners and youth.
-The program will continue for a month in which all participants will contribute at their level of expertise.
-There will be highly skilled and experienced **Project Leaders*** and **Mentors** who will guide participants to contribute to Open Source Projects.
-In the end, participants who have performed well, will be announced as **winners**, and **rewards** will be distributed, including **internship** opportunities.
+Autumn of Open Source, 2020, is an Open Source Program organized by [**Sanscript India**](https://sanscript.tech) to spread awareness and promote the culture of Open Source Projects and Open Source development among beginners and youth.
+The program will continue for a month in which all participants will contribute as per their level of expertise.
+There would be highly skilled and experienced **Project Leaders** and **Mentors** who will guide participants to contribute to Open Source Projects.
+At the end, participants who would have performed well, would be announced as **winners** and **rewards** would be distributed, including **internship** opportunities.

- ## Brief: 🎏
+ ## Brief 🎏
-This is a project based on the platform of web designing which will be a website developed for children and older people and will help them to sustain their living in an orphan.
+This is a project based on the platform of web design which will be a website developed for the sake of children and older people and will help them to sustain their living in an orphanage.